noapeled/GloolaServer/README.md

     GET /caretakerrequest/:userid

-The server will reply with all caretaker requests where patient or caretaker is userid, regardless of status.
+The server will reply with all caretaker requests where patient or caretaker is userid, regardless of status, in the following format:

+    [{
+        request_id: ...,
+        patient: <patient's userid>,
+        status: ...,
+        nfc: ...,
+        caretaker: {
+            userid: ...,
+            email: ...,
+            name: ...
+        }
+    }]

 # ScheduledMedicine
 Each scheduled medicine comprises of the following details.
 Note the difference in identifiers: